Full-Stack Aerial Mycelium Development

 • Development of a novel Raimbault column bioreactor system that simulated deep packed bed dynamics and used predictive modeling with high-throughput hyphal network analysis to link inter-particle hyphal network morphologies to the macro-performance of mycelium composites.

-• Creation of novel bench-scale tray bioreactor systems for aerial mycelium, along with innovative cultural formats for high-throughput featurization of mycelium kinetics, morphology, and behavior.
+• Development of novel bench-scale tray bioreactor systems for aerial mycelium, along with innovative cultural formats for high-throughput featurization of mycelium kinetics, morphology, and behavior.
 These systems were linked with a recursive ML-driven adaptive design-of-experiment platform to form a holistic morphological engineering and process development system for aerial mycelium.

 • Development of automated workflows for quantitative featurization and feature engineering from image, 3D scan, and time-series data, facilitating efficient translation of this data into machine learning models for process optimization and predictive modeling.